Skip to navigation Skip to content

 Changing a planned assessment format

-Assessors undertaking the JCA may decide, within the process guidelines below, that a file assessment is the appropriate format even where a face to face, video conference, or phone assessment is already booked.
+Assessors completing the JCA may decide, within the process guidelines below, that a file assessment is the appropriate format even when a face to face, video conference, or phone assessment is already booked.

-In these circumstances, the assessor must attempt contact with the customer and/or nominee prior to, or at, the scheduled appointment time to discuss the proposed use of a file assessment.
+In these circumstances, the assessor must attempt contact with the customer and/or nominee before, or at, the scheduled appointment time to discuss the proposed use of a file assessment.

-Where contact with the customer and/or nominee is successful, the assessor should:
+Where contact with the customer and/or nominee is successful, the assessor must:

 • advise that all required information is available to complete the assessment

-• offer the option for the JCA to be completed without their further participation
+• offer the option for the JCA to be completed without any further participation

 • where appropriate, advise of a referral to a Disability Medical Assessment (DMA) and to expect contact by Sonic HealthPlus to book the DMA appointment